awarenv/stronk/README.md

 ### Output

-The output of the keys is printed to stdout and stored in a file called "pykeys.txt" in your current working directory.
+The output of the keys is printed to stdout and stored in a file called "stronk.txt" in your current working directory.

 ## Contributing